Chapter 14

 Dear Heavenly Father,

-Holy Father we come before You in the Name of Your only begotten Son, Jesus Christ.
-Father we ask for You to please bless our study of the Old Testament Temple.
-Please open our eyes, our ears and our heart and cause us to see how the Old Testament Temple helps us to better understand the church that Your Son Jesus Christ is building unto You.
+We come before You in the Name of Your only begotten Son, Jesus Christ.
+Holy Father, Almighty God we ask You to please bless our study of the Old Testament Temple.
+Please open our eyes, our ears and our heart and cause us to hear, see and understand the message or foreshadowing of the Old Testament Temple.

 Amen